akshit-sehgal/Chat-App/README.md

-A multi room chat app using NodeJS, Socket.io and mustache.js.
+A multi room discussion and chat app using NodeJS, Socket.io and mustache.js.